hiking90/rsbinder/README.md

 # rsbinder
 **rsbinder** is a tool and library for utilizing Android's binder IPC, implemented purely in Rust language.

-Android's binder IPC has been integrated into the Linux kernel.
+Android's binder IPC has been integrated into the Linux kernel in 2015.
 However, Android's binder IPC is not widely used in Linux.

-This is believed to be due to a lack of support for Linux, which led to the initiation of **rsbinder** project.
+This is thought to stem from the insufficient availability of libraries and tools for Linux, prompting the launch of the **rsbinder** project.

 ## Status
 **rsbinder** is still in its early development stages and is not yet ready for product development.